ahmadkhan242/infoplaner/README.md

 # infoplaner
-react web app with firebase
+Simple React web app with firebase as realtime database